 David is married and enjoys spending time with his children and grandchildren.
 For the past twelve years, David has coached and administered the Thunder Gold Sports fast-pitch softball program.

 Terry is married and has two daughters and three grandchildren.
-When she is not helping people with disability claims, she enjoys living on a small farm with her husband, where her pastime activities include gardening and preserving fresh produce.
-She also enjoys feeding and watching hummingbirds and playing with her grandchildren.
+When she is not helping people with disability claims, she enjoys living on a small farm with her husband, where her activities include gardening and preserving fresh produce.
+She also enjoys family gatherings, playing with her grandchildren, and feeding and watching hummingbirds.